 KHG Arts offers classes in hand embroidery, basic sewing, as well as hand and machine quilting.
 Instruction can be customized for private individuals, groups, and geared towards children (5+) or adults in a variety of environments including retail spaces, maker spaces, museums, libraries, and more.

 Kate teaches regularly scheduled classes as well as private lessons in quilting and embroidery at J.P.
 Knit & Stitch and is a faculty member at the Eliot School of Fine and Applied Arts, both located in the Jamaica Plain neighborhood of Boston, Massachusetts.
-Current offerings can be viewed on their websites as well as the KHG Arts calendar.
+You can find all our classes right here—just click for current dates and registration information.
+New classes are developed regularly so check back or inquire about a private lesson if you are looking for something specific!

 KHG Arts can also customize hands-on sewing instruction to museum and library collections for a layered approach to object-based learning.
 As a museum and craft industry professional, Kate is able to offer a unique perspective as an Instructor for non-profits that is informed by historic research and contemporary practice to shape meaningful object-based learning experiences that provide links between objects, the techniques and art forms associated with them, as well as their historical and contemporary cultural value.